2019 Melbourne nightclub shooting: Motive

 On 15 April 2019 Victorian Police made a statement mentioning their intention to investigate the connection between the shooting and Outlaw Biker Gangs.
 This claim was additionally supported by further investigation, with the two suspects Jacob Elliot and Allan Fares to have known connections with an outlaw motorcycle gang.
 The motive of the attack is greatly accredited towards revenge due to a dispute with one of the accused family members being ejected out of the club at a previous date.
 There have been previous reports of attempts from Biker Gangs to enforce "protection payments" upon the Love Machine nightclub in Prahran, Victoria.

 Aftermath

 Shortly following the shooting, 26-year-old Moussa Hamka was alleged to have hidden the 32-calibre firearm used in the attack in his bedroom.
 Following the arrest, his bail was revoked by the Victorian Supreme Court.
 Hamka's lawyers did not attempt to oppose the decision.

 On 1 July 2019, homicide detectives issued a search warrant for a home in Bundoora, Victoria.
-At the premises, 18 year old Jacob Elliott was arrested and charged with two counts of murder and three counts of attempted murder.
+At the premises, 18-year-old Jacob Elliott was arrested and charged with two counts of murder and three counts of attempted murder.
 Elliott was the second person to be charged in relation to the incident.

 Allan Fares was arrested in the early morning of 3 July 2019.
-Fares faced two counts of murder and three counts of attempted murder.
-Although Fares is still remanded in police custody, his charges are still undergoing.
+He was charged with two counts of murder and three counts of attempted murder.
+As of that time, Fares remained in police custody pending further legal proceedings.